On the problem by Erd\"os-de Bruijn-Kingman on regularity of reciprocals for exponential series: Introduction

 It is crucial that the bounds of the type \eqref{CroftI} can also be spread out to an appropriate sequence of intervals approaching $1,$ and thus hold on a set of sufficiently large measure.
 These extended bounds generalize the upper estimates from \cite{Croft}, \cite{Ibragimov} and \cite{Hawkes}, and they allow us to get rid of a certain amount of regularity of $(1-F)^{-1},$ e.g. with respect to the $L^p$-scale.

-By pursuing our studies a bit further, it is natural to ask what kind regularity is possessed by $(1-F)^{-1}$ \emph{without any a priori assumptions} on the sequence of Taylor coefficients $(a_k)_{k=1}^{\infty}$ of $F.$ Despite enormous number of papers on renewal sequences, the question seems to have not been adequately addressed so far (apart probably to some extent \cite{Aa}, \cite{Aa1} and \cite{Littl}) In the present paper, we make several steps in this direction.
-First, we extend Littlewood's results (\ref{Lpart}) and (\ref{aper}) by relating the integrability of $(1-F)^{-1}$ on an interval $(\theta_0,2\theta_0)\subset (0,2)$ to the summability properties of the Taylor coefficients of $F.$ This allows us to obtain sharp and explicit conditions for the integrability of $(1-F)^{-1}$ on $[-\pi,\pi]$ if $F$ is aperiodic.
-Furthermore, we pursue a similar study for the ``smoothed'' function $(1-z)(I-F)^{-1}$ appearing in the Erd\"os-de Brujin-Kingman problem.
+By pursuing our studies a bit further, it is natural to ask what kind regularity is possessed by $(1-F)^{-1}$ \emph{without any a priori assumptions} on the sequence of Taylor coefficients $(a_k)_{k=1}^{\infty}$ of $F.$ Despite the enormous number of papers on renewal sequences, the question seems to have not been adequately addressed so far (apart perhaps to some extent \cite{Aa}, \cite{Aa1} and \cite{Littl}) In the present paper, we make several steps in this direction.
+First, we extend Littlewood's results (\ref{Lpart}) and (\ref{aper}) by relating the integrability of $(1-f)^{-1}$ on an interval $(\theta_0,2\theta_0)\subset (0,2)$ to the summability properties of the Taylor coefficients of $F.$ This allows us to obtain sharp and explicit conditions for the integrability of $(1-F)^{-1}$ on the unit circle $\mathbb T$ if $F$ is aperiodic.
+Furthermore, we pursue a similar study for the ``smoothed'' function $(1-z)(I-F)^{-1}$ appearing in the Erd\H{o}s-de Brujin-Kingman problem.
 We show that for $F$ as in \eqref{Ber}, satisfying

 for some $\nu \in (0,1),$ one has

 On the other hand, for each $p \in (2+(1-\nu)^{-1},\infty)$ we construct a function $F_p$ of the form \eqref{Ber} satisfying \eqref{nu1} but at the same time violating